 Disney and Lucasfilm have billed Rogue One: A Star Wars Story as the first stand-alone Star Wars film.
-But don’t let that mislead you into thinking that you don’t have to know anything about Star Wars before seeing it on December 15 or December 16.
+But don’t let that mislead you into thinking that you don’t have to know anything about Star Wars before seeing you see it.
 True, you shouldn’t have to read a whole library full of books or sit through hours and hours of television to understand what’s going on, but it will help.

 By the way, there are no comic books directly related to Rogue One at this time.
 Earlier this year, Marvel did announce a prequel mini-series that would have run three issues.
 However, on May 17, ComicBook.com confirmed that the series would not be released.
-If the way the comics adaptation of The Force Awakens was handled is any preview for how Marvel will take care of Rogue One, it could be a year before we see an adaptation in comic form.
+The comics adaptation of Rogue One finally began in early April 2017.

 Here’s a look at what you need to know about the Star Wars timeline before you see Rogue One.
 In addition, this post includes a timeline of the Star Wars canon as it stands now.